Welcome to Burgos

 And if you fancy staying in the present, we also recommend the buoyant historical centre of its capital, with plenty of options to have fun, will make the journey you're about to start, a very complete one.

-Book your ideal rural house in Burgos
+Book online your ideal rural house in Burgos

-Where to sleep in Burgos
+Where to stay in Burgos?

 As it is often the case, finding accommodation in the capital of a region is usually never cheap, although we must tell you that Burgos isn't one of the most expensive ones.
 But if you have planned your trip and would like to visit the whole province, staying in the capital is probably a good choice.
 Besides, the capital will offer you many options to enjoy of its culture, and of a more active tourism tha if you decide to stay in a town or village where, one the other hand, if you're looking for peaceful and quiet stay, you will find it.